codiechanel/simple-pack/README.md

 - Webpack 4
 - multi build options (react app, library, and backend via Netlify Lambda)
+- supports proxy.
+Redirect requests to your node api server.
-- Uses the latest Babel that allows you to target specific browser versions.
+- Uses the latest Babel 7 that allows you to target specific browser versions.
+If you target only the latest browser, this means less babel plugins will need to be installed
 - Built-in post css
 - *one time global install (makes your project folder leaner)
 - Netlify lambda support.
 Now you have one build tool to compile react and node js scripts.
-- supports proxy.
-Redirect requests to your node api server.
 - 68 mb install size.
 - support for assets/images in css via file-loader